Mobile Home Air Conditioner Repair

 In June 2015, 121 members of the U.S. House of Representatives sent a letter to DOE Secretary Ernest Moniz urging him and his agency to reconsider the DOE’s recent proposed 92 percent AFUE nationwide residential furnace standard.

 Several industry organizations — including ACCA, AHRI, and HARDI — filed comments regarding the economic and legal ramifications of the proposed standard during the public comment period.
 From Trump’s decision to a potential lessened percentage, the rule is clouded with uncertainty.
-“We don’t know the percentage that will be in the final ruling, but we do know the cost will be passed onto the consumer, as the real cost is in installation,” he said.
+“We don’t know the percentage that will be in the final ruling, but we do know the cost will be passed onto the consumer, as the real cost for Mobile home air conditioner is in installation,” he said.

 REGIONAL STANDARDS INCLUDING MOBILE HOME AIR CONDITIONER